Traditional Medicines and OTC Products

 - they are not specifically intended for hospital treatment;

-- its use may not produce very serious adverse reactions requiring a prescription drawn up as required by a specialist and special supervision throughout the treatment;
+- their use may not produce very serious adverse reactions requiring a prescription drawn up as required by a specialist and special supervision throughout the treatment;

 - they do not contain a substance classified as a narcotic or a psychotropic substance;

-- they do not contain such novel substances, which, due to insufficient use or lack of experience, may be comparable to narcotic or psychotropic substance;
+- they do not contain such novel substances, which, due to insufficient use or lack of experience, may be comparable to narcotic or psychotropic substances;

-- they do not have serious side effects which need to be administered by a medicine practitioner throughout the treatment;
+- they do not have serious side effects which need to be administered by a medical practitioner throughout the treatment;

 5. Are there any limitations on locations or channels through which OTC products may be sold?

-Currently OTC products may be sold in pharmacies, by mail and also on the internet.
+Currently OTC products may be sold in pharmacies, by mail and also via e-pharmacy.

 6. What health, advertising, and marketing claims may be made for OTC products?

-Advertisement of OTC medicinal products must contain mandatory information established by laws, e.g., the pharmaceutical form and strength of the medicinal product; a list of information, which is essential for the proper use of the medicinal product (therapeutic indications, the method of administration, dosage, special warnings, contra-indications), etc. Advertising of OTC products to the general public may not include any information that is mentioned in answer No. 3 above.
+Advertisement of OTC medicinal products must contain mandatory information established by laws, e.g., the pharmaceutical form and strength of the medicinal product; a list of information, which is essential for the proper use of the medicinal product (therapeutic indications, the method of administration, dosage, special warnings, contra-indications), etc. For more information, please refer to Question 17 on chapter: Marketing, manufacturing, packaging and labelling advertising.

 7. Can OTC products be marketed or advertised directly to the public?